 Social and Behavioral Sciences (2 courses)

 Tulane undergraduates should think critically about human cultures, societies, and behaviors.
 This requirement acquaints students with the methods of research and inquiry in the social science disciplines.

 Tulane undergraduates should evaluate literary, philosophical, and historical texts.
 This area of the curriculum introduces exposes students to the methods used to examine and interpret fundamental issues of human experience.

 Tulane undergraduate students should be able to understand and appreciate the creative process and various forms of artistic expression.

 All students will complete public service that is satisfied by service learning courses, an approved internship, or research experience.
 These courses can also be used to satisfy other areas of general education.
 The nature of the requirement is to be determined by the NTC faculty.
 Currently this is a two-tiered experience.

 One course on race and inclusion in the U.S. This requirement should be completed by end of the sophomore year.
+Courses that fulfill this requirement will focus at least 60% of their content on race and inclusion in the United States.
 These courses can also be used to satisfy other areas of general education and will be determined by the NTC Curriculum Committee and NTC faculty.

 One course that focuses on a global-international context from a perspective outside of the U.S. At least 60% of content with stated objectives to develop historical, cultural and societal knowledge of an area beyond the U.S. is a criterion for the course to fulfill this requirement.
 This requirement should be completed by end of the sophomore year.
 These courses can also be used to satisfy other areas of general education and will be determined by the NTC curriculum Committee and NTC faculty.